Review of Laxdaela Saga

 The early parts of the saga chronicle the Norse chieftain Ketil Flat-Nose and his descendants as they leave an increasingly hostile Norway to settle frontiers in Iceland.
-Many of these stories seem unconnected at first, hopping from one family member to another, and even sometimes to neighboring settlers.
-These sections do, however, give a lay of the land, so to speak, and eventually lead to birth and life of Olaf the Peacock who carves out fertile territory in which much of the rest of the saga will take place, involving his descendants after he wins acclaim abroad in both Norway and Ireland.
+Many of these stories seem unconnected at first, jumping from one family member to another, and even sometimes to neighboring settlers.
+These sections do give the lay of the land, so to speak, and eventually lead to birth and life of Olaf the Peacock.
+It is Olaf the Peacock who carves out fertile territory in which much of the rest of the saga will take place, involving his descendants after he wins acclaim abroad in both Norway and Ireland.

 At one level, the saga is nationalist epic, depicting story of Icelandic settlers as hardy, independent people.
 They resist the lordship of others, and there is a clear strain of bitterness against the Norwegians who start the saga as oppressive tyrants, forcing Ketil Flat-Nose and his people to flee in the face of assimilation or destruction, and their reputation does not improve much as they hold Kjartan hostage and essentially forcibly convert the people of Iceland to Christianity.